-In Boom and Bust: A Global History of Financial Bubbles, William Quinn and John D. Turner take readers on a 300-year tour through the history of the world’s most significant financial bubbles, aiming to improve understanding of why bubbles happen, their destructive and sometimes beneficial consequences and potential policy measures to help prevent bubbles.
-Hans G. Despain praises the book as a well-written, entertaining and accessible read that is particularly impressive in providing a predicative analytical framework for theorists, policymakers and investors.
+In Boom and Bust: A Global History of Financial Bubbles, William Quinn and John D. Turner take readers on a 300-year tour through the history of the world’s most significant financial bubbles, aiming to improve understanding of why bubbles happen, their destructive and sometimes beneficial consequences, and potential policy measures to help prevent them.
+Hans G. Despain praises the book as a well-written, entertaining and accessible read that is particularly impressive in providing an analytical framework for theorists, policymakers and investors.

 Boom and Bust: A Global History of Financial Bubbles.
 William Quinn and John D. Turner.
 Cambridge University Press.
 2020.

 We are just 21 years into the 21st century and there have already been three major economic crises, each one worse than the one before.
 The century began with a severe global slowdown in the world’s largest economies of the United States, the European Union and Japan.
 The slowdown was topped off with the dot-com collapse in financial markets caused by excessive speculation in internet companies.
 The Financial Crisis of 2008 was even more devastating, destroying incomes, crushing middle-class lives and increasing the number of low-income workers.
 We are now enduring the third major crisis, accelerated by the economic shutdown caused by the COVID-19 pandemic.
 Liberal state governments, especially the US and the UK, have addressed the economic hardships ineptly at best.
 Unemployment remains high, incomes destroyed and an unprecedented number of small businesses have gone bankrupt.